remipassmoilesel/spring-k8s-demo/README.md

 This is a small application built with Spring Boot and VueJS, intended to be deployed on a Kubernetes cluster.
 With this application, you can upload documents, sign them then check them with a GPG key.

+A living demo on a Kubernetes cluster is available here: [spring-demo.remi-pace.fr](https://spring-demo.remi-pace.fr)
+ - sorry for the self-signed certificate, I have done too many experiments with Let's Encrypt :)

 ## Why Kubernetes ?

 Kubernetes offer many advantages: